Buckomg5050-omg/CyberpunkHackerDuel/README.md

 1. Download free cyberpunk/sci-fi sound effects (.wav format)
 2. Name them as listed above and place them in the `sounds` folder
 3. Recommended sources: Freesound.org, OpenGameArt.org

+The repository includes `create_collect_sound.py`, a utility script that can generate a custom collect sound using numpy and scipy.

 ## Custom Fonts